ns-dell/pravega-data-importer/README.md

 pravega-data-importer --help
 pravega-data-importer stream-mirroring --help
 ```
-This example takes a Pravega stream running at `localhost:9090` with stream `source/sourceStream` as input, and outputs to
+This example takes a Pravega Stream running at `localhost:9090` with stream `source/sourceStream` as input, and outputs to
-Pravega stream `destination/destinationStream` running at `localhost:9990`.
+Pravega Stream `destination/destinationStream` running at `localhost:9990`.
 ```shell
 pravega-data-importer
   stream-mirroring